Mpprobst/SSNFS/README.md

 The goal of this project is to implement a simple stateful network file server - that is the server will host files created by clients.
 ## USAGE
 Compiling the server and client can be done using the makefile.
 Simply enter the command `make`.
+Because the files are saved, between sessions, to clear memory you must delete the memory and metadata file.
+Do so with the `make clean` command.

 Next, run the server with command `./server`

 On another terminal, connect to the server with a client using command `./client <hostname> <request>` where the hostname is the name of the host running the server, and the request is one of the following commands: